askui/askui-dev-docs/docs/docs/general/05-Integrations/containers.md

 ## AskUI Controller Docker Images

-We maintain Docker images for running instructions with AskUI inside a Docker Container, e.g., locally or in a CI/CD pipeline.
+We maintain Docker images for running instructions with AskUI inside a Docker Container, for example, locally or in a CI/CD pipeline.
 The images are based on Ubuntu (amd64) images and contain the AskUI Controller and a browser.
 The AskUI SDK connects to the AskUI Controller inside the Docker container to execute workflows inside it.

 You can find our images on [DockerHub](https://hub.docker.com/r/askuigmbh/askui-ui-controller).